mwestera/py4ling/exercises/16_sorting and counting.md

 <br>**_Mini-adventure 2: Language generation with an _n_-gram-based language model_**

+_Consider doing the remainder of the homework first, before having a go at this adventure!_

 **16.45.** Think of a way in which we can automatically generate text by, repeatedly, randomly sampling the next word given previous words, on the basis of _n_-gram probabilities estimated from a text corpus.
 While a pretty basic approach to language generation, currently even the largest, state-of-the-art deep learning language models are still a direct generalization of this simple idea.

 **16.46.** If you haven't already, write a function that turns a `Counter` object into a dictionary of (estimated) probabilities.